MilkTool/libten/docs/LanguageGuide.md

 The choice of a scheduler implementation is thus left to the user, though the Ten CLI will likely ship with one in the future.

+### Tuples
+Tuples aren't really a 'type' like all the others mentioned, at least not a first class type.
+Tuples are a means of grouping multiple temporary values to pass as arguments or return values.
+They exist only on the temporary stack, and can't be nested or assigned to variables or record fields.

+Tuples are expressed syntactically as some number of expressions nested between parentheses `(...)`.
+Single values and single value tuples are equivalent, so parentheses can also be used for controlling evaluation precedence as usual.

+  ()
+  ( 1 )
+  ( 1, 2 )
+  ( 1, 2, 3 )

+The delimiter rules are the same here as for record constructors.

 ### Other Types
 Though we've covered Ten's most prominent types, the language does have a few other value types not detailed so far.
 These types aren't